 \paragraph{Ablation study on semantic entropy} Occupancy entropy tends to guide robot to explore more unknown space, while semantic entropy is more likely to guide robot to exploit scanned region.
 In this experiment, we investigate the effect of the semantic entropy item on the semantic segmentation efficiency and quality.
 Figure~\ref{fig:compareEntropy} shows the numbers of correctly labeled voxels and all observed voxels over robot traveled distance, with only occupancy entropy, with only semantic entropy and with combined entropy.

-As shown in the plot, when the observed region is relatively few in an early stage, the benefit of semantic entropy is significant, due to the better exploitation of partial scanned scene.
-When the robot travels more distance, the occupancy entropy starts to take effect, which leads to faster discovery of unknown space and more voxels are observed.
-Since the semantic entropy has no ability to guarantee discovering more region, the robot sometimes get stucked in scanned region with only semantic entropy.
-With occupancy entropy only, the robot is faster to find new regions so that the total scanned voxels are always the highest.
-However, when the unknown space is few at later state, the robot has no idea where to find better observation, which leads to poor performance of semantic segmentation.
+As shown in the plot, when the observed region is relatively small in an early stage, the benefit of semantic entropy is significant, due to the better exploitation of partial scanned scene.
+When the robot travels a larger distance, the occupancy entropy starts to take effect, which leads to faster discovery of unknown space and more voxels are observed.
+Since the semantic entropy has no ability to guarantee discovering more regions, the robot sometimes get stuck in scanned regions with only semantic entropy.
+With occupancy entropy only, the robot is faster to find new regions such that the total scanned voxels are always the highest.
+However, when the unknown space is small at a later state, the robot has difficulty to find better observations, which leads to poor performance of semantic segmentation.
 The combined entropy gets the best performance in final scanning results, which works well on both exploration and exploitation jobs.
 In Figure~\ref{fig:entropyQuality}, we compare semantic segmentation quality of these three different entropy.
 The visual results verify the above analysis.

-\paragraph{Effect of viewing score field} In order to verify the efficiency of our viewing score field-guided path planning approach.
-We conducted a number of experiments in four synthetic scenes to compare our method with classical path planning algorithm of Dijkstra.
-Table~\ref{tab} reports total scanning time, traveling distance for our field-guided and Dijkstra path planning, on these scenes.
+\paragraph{Effect of viewing score field} In the following, we verify the efficiency of our viewing score field-guided path planning approach.
+We conduct a number of experiments in four synthetic scenes and compare our method with classical path planning algorithm of Dijkstra.
+Table~\ref{tab} reports total scanning time, traveling distance for our field-guided and Dijkstra path planning on these scenes.
 The termination conditions are set the same for both algorithms.
-From the comparison, field-guided panning can better save much scanning effort.
-To better demonstrate the superiority of our field-guieded approach, in Figure~\ref{fig:comaprePath}, we also plot the cost time and traveled distance over the number of correctly labeled voxels.
-It can be clearly seen that the field-guided path planning leads to faster scanning time and less traveled distance all the way.
+Here we can see that field-guided panning can save more scanning efforts.
+To better demonstrate the superiority of our field-guided approach, we also plot the cost time and traveled distance over the number of correctly labeled voxels; see Figure~\ref{fig:comaprePath}.
+We can observer that the field-guided path planning leads to faster scanning time and less traveled distance all the way.

 In addition to the above results, we show more visual results of our active scene understanding in Figure~\ref{fig:scanProcess}.
 In these examples, it is clear that our scene understanding is guided by collecting more semantic information.
 Our method would try to drive the robot discover the most semantic objects in a local area before it enters a new area which would maximize the scene understanding efficiency.